drug-design/course/docs/chapters/structure-activity-relationships.md

 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.

-Constraining the two methoxy groups in a benzodioxane-1,4 ring results in a molecule with improved affinity and binding.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-gnrh-antagonists-rigidification-2937d9f9'><i class='fa fa-play' aria-hidden='true'></i></button>Constraining the two methoxy groups in a benzodioxane-1,4 ring results in a molecule with improved affinity and binding.
 In addition to the geometrical changes, more favorable physico-chemical properties and also desolvation energies should not be excluded.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.